MFA in Creative Writing - Admissions

 A complete application to the SMC MFA program contains the following elements:

-- A minimum of two (2) but no more than three (3) letters of recommendation (LOR) from people who are familiar with you and your work.
-If possible, and if you are applying to the Teaching Fellowship in Composition, at least one of your letters should address your desire to teach.
-The online application will ask you to provide the names and contact information of the people who are recommending you and their contact information.
-Once this information is supplied, the online system contacts them directly, with instructions about how to upload the LOR's.
+- Letters of Recommendation: We encourage students to submit a minimum of two (2) but no more than three (3) letters of recommendation from people who are familiar with you and your work.
+If you are applying to the Teaching Fellowship in Composition, at least one of your letters should address your desire to teach if possible.
+The online application will ask you to provide the names and contact information of the people who are recommending you—once this information is supplied, the online system contacts them directly with instructions about how to upload their recommendations.

-- One copy of unofficial transcripts from the colleges you have previously attended, with proof of a Bachelor's degree from your degree-granting college.
+- Transcripts: Please submit one copy of unofficial transcripts from the colleges you have previously attended.
 Please upload unofficial copies of transcripts via the online application system in order to start the review process ASAP.
 (Please note on your application if the name on your transcript is different from your current name.)
 If your bachelor's degree is in-progress, send an unofficial transcript now; then send the official transcript after your degree is posted.

-Upon admittance, we also require one set of official transcripts from only your degree-granting institution.
-You can mail these to:
+- Upon admittance, we also require one set of official transcripts from your degree-granting institution.
+You can submit them digitally to smcadmit@stmarys-ca.edu or have them mailed to:

-- OPTIONAL: An essay of up to 1,000 words to be considered for a Teaching Fellowship in Composition.
+- Teaching Fellowship Essay (Optional): An essay of up to 1,000 words to be considered for a Teaching Fellowship in Composition.
 The essay should include a reflection on why you want to teach first-year writing at Saint Mary's College, as well as describe your experience learning to write in college and how that experience may inform your own values and approaches to teaching academic writing.
 One of your letters of recommendation should address your desire to teach.

 Saint Mary’s MFA in Creative Writing deeply values the intellectual and cultural diversity that International students bring to the classroom.
 As such, we strongly encourage International students to apply to our program.

-Due to the federal requirements involved in providing our International students with educational visas, International applicants will be required to submit the additional documents with their application.
+Due to the federal requirements involved in providing our International students with educational visas, International applicants are strongly encouraged to submit their application materials as quickly as possible and before the Priority/International Deadline.
+International applicants will also be required to submit additional documents with their application.
 Please refer to Saint Mary's International Graduate Admissions page for more information.

 Application FAQ